aletuan/product-list/README.md

-# Product List Application
+# Coffee Shops Branding

-This project is a simple React application that displays a list of products.
-It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses TypeScript for type safety.
+This project is for branding coffee shops.

 ## Table of Contents